peterhass/peterhass/README.md

-JS dev by day,
+- 🌞 JS dev by day
-Ruby dev by heart
+- ♥️ Ruby dev by heart

 <!---